 2020 – today

 From 2010 to the early 2020s, we witnessed a growing number of underserved elderly and disabled outside of Laguna Honda who would benefit from our services.
-Seeing the need to reach beyond Laguna Honda, in 2023, we expanded our mission to provide services to the same people as those residing in Laguna Honda, vulnerable elderly, and adults with disabilities residing elsewhere in the San Francisco Bay Area.
+We therefore expanded our mission in 2023 to provide services throughout the San Francisco Bay Area and renamed ourselves CityBridge Laguna Honda.

 CityBridge is a symbol of our mission to help people receive care across the bridges to other parts of the Bay Area.
 CityBridge also symbolizes building bridges between services and those we help.
 Laguna Honda means “Deep Lagoon” and is a vital part of San Francisco’s geographic history for which the original Laguna Honda Hospital was named.